 Limited company benefits

 Aside from finding it very hard to secure contract work if you set up as a sole trader, there are numerous benefits to contracting via your own limited company.

 Most importantly, becoming a limited company shareholder is the most tax-efficient way to contract, as you will usually draw down most of your income in the form or dividends, and not salary.

 Dividends are not subject to NICs, whereas salaries are subject to both Employees’ and Employers’ NICs.
 The tax savings made by incorporating can be significant compared to going down the umbrella company route (assuming that your contract work is not caught by the IR35 rules).

-Another important consideration is that your liability if anything goes wrong with the finances of you company is also limited, assuming that you have not acted illegally.
+Another important consideration is that your liability if anything goes wrong with the finances of your company is also limited, assuming that you have not acted illegally.

-Sole traders are liable for all the debts and liabilities of their businesses, and do not have the protection of an limited liability structure in case things go wrong.
+Sole traders are liable for all the debts and liabilities of their businesses and do not have the protection of a limited liability structure in case things go wrong.